group35-emailsecurity/gateway-setup/README.md

 - The gateway should now be set up.
 - Run `sudo tail -f /var/log/mail.log` to view the live gateway Postfix log.

-# End-to-End Testing
+# System Testing
-## Configure Origin server
+## Configure External server
 - Set a static IP address by editing the /etc/dhcpcd.conf file.
 Uncomment and edit the 'Example static IP configuration' section.
-- Set the hostname: `sudo hostnamectl set-hostname origin.test`
+- Set the hostname: `sudo hostnamectl set-hostname external.test`
 - Create user: `sudo adduser user && sudo adduser user sudo`
 - Login as user.
 - Install Postfix: `sudo apt install postfix`.
-Choose the 'Internet Site' option, and enter 'origin.test' as the domain.
+Choose the 'Internet Site' option, and enter 'external.test' as the domain.
-- Ensure emails sent from the origin server to @destination.test email addresses are routed through the gateway server by adding the following line to the /etc/hosts file: `<GATEWAY SERVER IP ADDRESS>    destination.test` (where \<GATEWAY SERVER IP ADDRESS> is the IP address of the gateway server).
+- Ensure emails sent from the external server to the internal server are routed through the gateway server by adding the following line to the /etc/hosts file: `<GATEWAY SERVER IP ADDRESS>    internal.test` (where \<GATEWAY SERVER IP ADDRESS> is the IP address of the gateway server).
-- Open Claws Mail and configure as follows: Email address should be user@origin.test.
+- Open Claws Mail and configure as follows: Email address should be user@external.test.
 Server type should be 'Local mbox file'.
-SMTP server address should be 'destination.test'.
+SMTP server address should be 'internal.test'.
+- _TO DO: Email contents encryption - generate public key_

-## Configure Destination server
+## Configure Internal server
 - Set a static IP address by editing the /etc/dhcpcd.conf file.
 Uncomment and edit the 'Example static IP configuration' section.
-- Set the hostname: `sudo hostnamectl set-hostname destination.test`
+- Set the hostname: `sudo hostnamectl set-hostname internal.test`
 - Create user1: `sudo adduser user1 && sudo adduser user1 sudo`
 - Login as user1.
 - Install Postfix: `sudo apt install postfix`.
-Choose the 'Internet Site' option, and enter 'destination.test' as the domain.
+Choose the 'Internet Site' option, and enter 'internal.test' as the domain.
-- Ensure emails sent from the destination server to @origin.test email addresses are routed through the gateway server by adding the following line to the /etc/hosts file: `<GATEWAY SERVER IP ADDRESS>    origin.test` (where \<GATEWAY SERVER IP ADDRESS> is the IP address of the gateway server).
+- Ensure emails sent from the internal server to the external server are routed through the gateway server by adding the following line to the /etc/hosts file: `<GATEWAY SERVER IP ADDRESS>    external.test` (where \<GATEWAY SERVER IP ADDRESS> is the IP address of the gateway server).
-- Open Claws Mail and configure as follows:  Email address should be user1@destination.test.
+- Open Claws Mail and configure as follows:  Email address should be user1@internal.test.
 Server type should be 'Local mbox file'.
-SMTP server address should be 'origin.test'.
+SMTP server address should be 'external.test'.
+- _TO DO: Email contents encryption - import external server public key and setup PGP/MIME_

-## Send emails from Origin server
+## Send emails from External server
-- Login as 'user' on the origin server.
+- Login as 'user' on the external server.
-- Open Claws Mail and try sending emails to user1@destination.test
+- Open Claws Mail and try sending emails to user1@internal.test

-## Send emails from Destination server
+## Send emails from Internal server
-- Login as 'user1' on the destination server.
+- Login as 'user1' on the internal server.
-- Open Claws Mail and try sending emails to user@origin.test
+- Open Claws Mail and try sending emails to user@external.test

 # Web App
 ## Accessing the web app